Gansu Bluetail, Wulingshan, Hebei

 • We got impressive results in only a day and a half birding—albeit with perfect weather.
 Wulingshan can be done from Shanghai in a weekend!

 • Special thanks to my partner Jan-Erik Nilsén.
-Jan-Erik heard the song of the bluetail, recognized it, and called me over.
+My partner heard the song of the bluetail, recognized it, and called me over.
 Jan-Erik is highly experienced with “Gansu” Bluetail, having seen and sound-recorded the form on Haituoshan as well as at Lingshan and Baicaopan (Beijing-Hebei), Xiaowutaishan (Hebei), and Wutaishan (Shanxi).

 • Thanks also to Paul Holt for informing me about records of “Gansu” Bluetail in the Beijing area.